kubichris/plc-bit/README.md

 # pxt-PLC:BIT

-This extension provides easy to use blocks for the MCP23017 GPIO Extender.
+This extension provides easy to use blocks for the MCP23017 GPIO Extender based BIT:PLC.
-You can easily turn on or off LEDs.
+You can easily turn on or off 8 isolated Outputs and read values of 8 isolated inputs.

-Projects at Hackster (with my old Version):

 ## License
  (C) (CC) Creative Commons https://creativecommons.org/licenses/by-sa/4.0/legalcode

- MIT License: loops.ts by Philipp Henkel (doesn´t work with the calliope V0 core)

 ## Supported targets
 * for PXT/microbit
-* for PXT/calliope